CUT&RUN vs. CUT&Tag : Which One is Right for You?

 The hype surrounding these technologies is driven by their ability to overcome many of the limitations and drawbacks associated with classical chromatin mapping approaches, like ChIP-seq (Chromatin ImmunoPrecipitation sequencing).
 Indeed, CUT&RUN and CUT&Tag provide streamlined chromatin mapping using fewer cells and lower sequencing depths, thus generating higher quality data at a reduced price point.

 Table 1 below summarizes the major distinctions across both platforms in comparison to ChIP-seq using EpiCypher CUTANATM CUT&RUN and CUT&Tag assays.

 Many first-time users are confused as to which assay will best fit their needs.
 Some of the most common questions include:

-- Since CUT&Tag circumvents the need for library preparation, I should always use CUT&Tag, right?
+- Since CUT&Tag bypasses library preparation, I should always use CUT&Tag, right?

 - Are there situations in which CUT&RUN is actually the preferred method?
 Why?

 In this post we will be diving into the nuances of each method to help researchers determine the best technical approach for their biological question of interest.

 We’ve covered each assay in depth on our blog (click here for CUT&RUN and here for CUT&Tag).
 Briefly, both CUT&RUN and CUT&Tag leverage a protein A/G (pAG) fusion tag to “tether” an enzyme to antibody-labelled chromatin loci for directed cleavage.